Pickleball Gear

 Your average pickleball paddle sits in the midweight category (8 to 8.3 ounces) but some players prefer lighter paddles.
 You might want to reduce any stress on your joints to prevent injuries like tennis elbow, or you might prefer the quicker feel of a light paddle.

 There are some excellent paddles weighing under 8 ounces and I've picked my favorite five here.
-My top choice is the Paddletek Bantam ALW-C, one of the quickest featherweight paddles with great all-court qualities.
+My top choice is the Franklin ALW C45 Aurelius, one of the quickest featherweight paddles and the paddle of choice for women's world #1 Anna Leigh Waters.

 Check out the other paddles too.
 They all come from top brands and offer different benefits depending on your play style and budget.